Warning: May eliminate your entire backend team

 JACKED.

-Install it.
-Describe your domain.
+Install the skill.
+Tell your agent.
 Ship before standup.